Technurse-genial/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .)
+Display current directory contents.
+Long format with with user and group IDs displayed numerically and And hidden files (starting with .)